epiphan-video/avstudio_api/docs-source-slate/index.html.md

 }
 ```

-Starts RTMP stream to a given RTMP url.
+This command starts an RTMP stream to a given RTMP url.

 ## rtmp.stop